cdimitroulas/smart-types-ts/README.md

 A _Smart Type_ is a type which cannot be created without going through a special function.

-For example, you trying to directly assign a variable the `EmailAddress` type will not work:
+For example, trying to directly assign a variable the `EmailAddress` type will not work:

 ```ts
 import { EmailAddress } from "smart-types-ts";